Netcentric/accesscontroltool/README.md

 In general it is best practice to not generate regular users by the AC Tool but use other mechanism (e.g. LDAP) to create users.
 However, it can be useful to create system users (e.g. for replication agents or OSGi service authentiation) or test users on staging environments.

 Users can be configured in the same way as groups in the **user_config** section.
-There are two differences to groups:
+The following properties are different to groups (all optional):

 * the attribute "members" cannot be used (for obvious reasons)
-* the attribute "password" can be used for preset passwords
+* the attribute "password" can be used for preset passwords (not allowed for system users)
 * the boolean attribute isSystemUser is used to create system users in AEM 6.1
+* the attribute profileContent allows to provide docview xml that will reset the profile to the given structure after each run, since (since v1.8.2)
+* the attribute preferencesContent allows to provide docview xml that will reset the preferences node to the given structure after each run (since v1.8.2)

 ## Configuration of ACEs